-T. Fair value measurement hierarchy
+U. Fair value measurement hierarchy

-The Company measures certain financial instruments, including derivatives and option scheme expense, at fair value at the end of each reporting period.
+The Company measures certain financial instruments, including derivatives, at fair value at the end of each reporting period.
 Fair value is the price that would be received or paid in an orderly transaction between market participants at a particular date, either in the principal market for the asset or liability or, in the absence of a principal market, in the most advantageous market for that asset or liability accessible to the Company.